 Other highlights include numerous beautiful fountains and a truly spectacular cacti collection.

-Since it was reopened to the public, Majorelle Garden has grown to become a popular Marrakech tourist attraction.
-It is without question an attraction which all visitors to Marrakech should try to visit at least once during their stay in this wonderfully charismatic city.
+Since it was reopened to the public, Majorelle Garden has grown to become one of the most popular Marrakech tourist attractions.
+It is without question an attraction which all visitors to Marrakech should try to visit at least once during their stay in this wonderfully charismatic city, and for this reason, you will see it featured in many of our Egypt and Morocco Tours.

 Not surprisingly, Yves Saint Laurent’s ashes were scattered in the garden following his death in 2008